Bitcoin vs Gold and Gold Miners: Comparison Charting in Google Sheets

 In this case, precious metals have been the disrupted item.
 Even though gold coins have physical properties, the virtual has outdone the physical by a wide margin in terms of market value.

-In May 2017, the dollar price of Bitcoin climbed well above the then price of gold.
-From there, Bitcoin continued its ascent toward over USD 70,000.
+In May 2017, the price of Bitcoin surpassed the price of gold in U.S. dollars.
+From there, Bitcoin continued its ascent toward over USD 100,000.

 The Bitcoin price has proven to be more volatile than gold.
 Bitcoin has seen 20% or more price swings in a matter of days, while the price of gold changes more slowly, with the most significant daily swings on the order of 2%.

-Contrarians view Bitcoin as a speculative asset without the income value of assets such as shares in a corporation and real estate investments.
+Contrarians view Bitcoin as a speculative asset, lacking the income value of traditional assets such as equities and real estate investments.

 While Bitcoin does not have physical properties like gold, it has a limited supply.
-There will only ever be 21 million Bitcoin or 2.1 quadrillion Sats.
+There will only ever be 21 million Bitcoins or 2.1 quadrillion Sats.

-All » Google Sheets » Comparing Bitcoin vs Gold in Google Sheets
+All » Google Sheets » Bitcoin vs Gold and Gold Miners: Comparison Charting in Google Sheets

 Gmail, Google Workspace, Google Sheets, Google Docs, Google Slides, Google Meet, Google Drive, and Google Sites are registered trademarks of Google LLC.